opendataphilly/opendataphilly-jkan/_datasets/community-health-assessment-philadelphia-department-of-public-health.md

 opendataphilly_rating: null
 organization: City of Philadelphia
 resources:
-- description: 'Interactive report with charts and maps of the community health assessment data for Philadelphia. '
+- description: 'Interactive web application with charts and maps of the community health assessment data for Philadelphia. '
   format: HTML
   name: Community Health Exporer